theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - Category Popular Products Carousel v1.3
 - Multiple Products Manager v2.7 (adapted by WDW for this version)
 - Protected Images for osC 2.3.4 (adapted by WDW for this version)
+- Scroll Boxes V1.7 (adapted by WDW for this version)
 - Ultimate Seo Urls 5 for Responsive Oscommerce
 - PDF Datasheet 1.2.3 Product Info as PDF file (adapted by WDW for this version)